 Colorectal cancer remains the second most deadly cancer in the U.S., behind lung cancer, responsible for nearly 50,000 deaths each year.
 When it comes to protecting your colon, a recent study found that eating a vegetarian diet can give you an edge.
 Just how much does diet affect your risk?
 According to the study, across all types of vegetarians there was a 22 percent overall reduced risk for colorectal cancers when compared with nonvegetarians.

-“What we eat has been shown over and over to have an impact on our health,” said Nicole Moore, clinical dietitian at Augusta University Center for Obesity and Metabolism, “including the prevention and treatment of many chronic diseases, like heart disease, obesity, diabetes and cancer.”
+“What we eat has been shown over and over to have an impact on our health,” said Nicole Moore, a clinical dietitian at Augusta University Center for Obesity and Metabolism, “including the prevention and treatment of many chronic diseases, like heart disease, obesity, diabetes, and cancer.”